ans-group/docs.ukfast.co.uk/source/desktop/fastdesk/getting_started_guide/FASTdeskGettingStartedGuideAndroid.md

 ![Image 4: Citrix Workspace asking for read permissions.](files/permisions1.png "Image 4: Citrix Workspace asking for read permissions.")

 Once finished, you will be prompted to enter a company email address or store URL.
-Simply type the following URL “https://www.fastdesk.co.uk” and click Continue.
-Do make sure you enter the full URL including the "https://www."
+Simply type the following URL `“https://www.fastdesk.co.uk” and click Continue`.
+Do make sure you enter the full URL including the `"https://www."`.
 Please leave the "Add account type as Web Interface" unselected (Refer to **_image 5 below_** included).

 ![Image 5: Entering FASTdesk Store URL](files/Enterservercreds.png "Image 5: Entering FASTdesk Store URL")